ruka-lang/ruka-vscode/README.md

-# warp README
+# ruka README

-This is the README for your extension "warp".
+This is the README for your extension "ruka".
 After writing up a brief description, we recommend including the following sections.

 ## Features